shwina/still-magic/_chapters_en/correct.md

     -   "Is this dataset similar to the one I tested on?"
 -   Especially useful if the constraint file is put under version control

+inferring con### Common Problems

+FIXME: common problems for straints

 ### Exercises

-FIXME: exercises
+FIXME: exercises for ### Exercises

 ## Summary {#s:correct-summary}

-FIXME: create concept map
+FIXME: create concept map for correctness

 {% include links.md %}